 Graduate Advising and Registration

-Each student accepted to graduate studies in the IMSE will be assigned a graduate advisor.
-Accepted students who are unsure who their graduate advisor is should contact Beverly Wiley (firstname.lastname@example.org, 806-742-3543).
+Each student accepted to graduate studies in IMSE will be assigned a graduate advisor before the start of their admission term.
+Accepted students who have advising questions or have not received their advisor assignment by the first day of classes in their admission term should contact Bianca Sasser (firstname.lastname@example.org, 806-742-3543).

-Upon entering the program, each student will be assigned a graduate advisor.
-Each semester, the student should consult with their graduate advisor on their course selections and plan of study.
-The graduate advisor is also the first party the student should contact if they have any questions regarding their graduate studies at Texas Tech University.
-Please note that all IE distance courses require a special permit and distance students will not be able register for courses until their course selections have been approved by their graduate advisor.
+As indicated, upon entering the program, each student will be assigned a graduate advisor.
+Each semester, the student should consult with their graduate advisor, if needed, on their course selections and plan of study.
+The graduate advisor is also typically the first person whom currently enrolled students should contact if they have any questions regarding their plan of study or other aspects of their IMSE graduate program.
 For more details on the degree requirements, please consult the IMSE graduate handbook.

 Texas Tech University Graduate School